souliss/souliss.github.io/_post/media/2015-07-26-SoulissPushbullet.md

   bool oldInputState;
 ```

-Then in void setup you also should have oldInputState value, it easy, add this below code in void setup()
+Then in void setup you also should have oldInputState value, it easy, add this code below in void setup()

 ```c
   oldInputState = !digitalRead(RELAY);
 ```

-Now the last thing we should do in the arduino sketch is create a function of sendInputState, put this after void loop()
+Now the last thing we should do in the Arduino sketch is create a function of sendInputState, put this after void loop(){}

 ```c
   // send data to ThingSpeak.com